Sanded and Refinished Treadles

 Here’s how to do it…

 The first area of caring for wood lies in the fact that over time wood dries out.
 Wood itself is not stable.
 Over time it continues to shift.
 Some woods are less prone to instability.
 Sometimes this happens when wood is used that is not fully cured.
-Relative humidity and temperature also plays a role in a wood’s stability.
+Relative humidity and temperature also play roles in a wood’s stability.
 Leclerc looms are built of maple.
 Maple is a more stable wood because it has a dense grain.
 They also use well-dried lumber.
 Yet even maple can warp and crack.
 This is a pic along the bottom of one of the upright temple panels.
-Over a period four decades this wood checked.
+Over a period of four decades this wood checked.
 It is small and minor and does not affect the function of this machine, but simply oiling it may have prevented it from occurring, adding some elasticity to the cell structure.
 Factory varnish may have helped to prevent this as well; I find that in many of Leclerc’s looms they lack finish on hidden/unexposed parts.
 I understand doing so on places such as joints/mortise-and-tenons.
 But it would be better if all surfaces were treated.
 So once the loom was fully assembled I lightly sanded and oiled all unfinished surfaces using boiled linseed oil.
 Here’s a before and after image of the harness guide rod blocks…dirty, unfinished before…then the wood given a drink…and reconditioned afterward…

 The second area of caring for wood involves noting areas that are worn.
 Any wear indicates an area of friction.
 Friction is a sign of loom inefficiency, eating up precious energy that the loom operator exerts in weaving.
 It may not seem like a lot, but incremental inefficiency can add up to a lot of effort.
 That’s just not needed.
 Of course a hand loom requires effort.
-Part of the joy of weaving comes from its associated bodily-kenisthetic joy; weavers feel the movement of their bodies translating ultimately into cloth.
+Part of the joy of weaving comes from its associated bodily-kenisthetic feel; the movement of our bodies translates ultimately into cloth.
 Removing or smoothing these areas lessens these friction points.
 Of course the cause of this wear will also need to be remedied.
 But for now it is important to return the wood back to a better finish.
 Light sanding and fine steel wool are in order here.

 The third area is repairing any functional damage done over the years.
 Broken parts need to be firmly fixed; unprofessional repairs need to be put back together correctly.

 Additionally, the fourth area lies in the cosmetic repair of chips, dents, scratches, and dings.
 These can often be lightly sanded out and then refinished.
 But it is best to not try and do too much to character marks; it is, after all, a used loom and most will have experienced some unavoidable, unwitting, and unforeseen misfortunes.
-It is, after all, a tool, and tools get worn over time…just hopefully not too much through unwarranted abuse.
+It is a tool, and tools get worn over time…just hopefully not too much through unwarranted abuse.

 The last area involves evaluating the wear that has taken place on its joinery.
 Weaving is by nature violent.
 The clanking of treadles.
 The winding of the warp.
 The concussion of the beater.
 These add up to a lot of vibration over time.
 A well-built loom using well-dried hardwood will withstand a lot.
 Nevertheless, evaluate and shore up any loose joints.
 This can often be done with spacers and wedges.
 If the loom utilizes lag screws in its construction be mindful that if these loosen they may lose their purchase over time.
 I find that I have sometimes needed to increase the diametre of these screws.
 This is usually the easiest.
 Converting these to bolts, where practical is also a possibility, as are using lag inserts, or refilling holes with a very strong epoxy and redrilling when thoroughly dried.